koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_35_approaches-are-using-different-dimensions.md

-# Approaches are using different dimensions
+# Slide 35 of Lecture 13 contains information about Approaches are using different dimensions
 and variables and focusing on different
 Authors Dimensions Configurations
 aspects Fisher, 1997 - uncertainty of demand - Physically efficient process